Gypsy Rose Blanchard says she 'felt like a prisoner' before mother's fatal stabbing

 Police found Dee Dee, 48, dead on June 14, 2015 in their Missouri home.
 Two days later, Gypsy and her boyfriend, Nicholas Paul Godejohn, were arrested in connection with the murder.

-Gypsy said her mother and her started to fight after she wanted to leave the home and live a normal life.
+Gypsy said she and her mother started to fight after she wanted to leave the home and live a normal life.
 The arguments would “last a couple of days” and sometimes become physical.

 The 26-year-old claimed her mother beat her with a coat hanger and she was chained to her bed after she attempted to run away.